 This command is applicable only if the Motor Start Option jumper is installed.
 See Figures 10.3-2 and 11.1-1.
 If this jumper is installed, the drive will only respond to the Start Unit, Inquiry and Request Sense commands.
-If the jumper is not installed the WREN V will respond to GBMTUNIGATIONS on the interface while the drive is coming
+If the jumper is not installed the WREN V HH will respond to communications on the interface while the drive is coming up to speed.

-For systems which support disconnection, WREN V will disconnect when a Start Unit procedure is commanded, and will reconnect when the unit is up to speed and Ready.
+For systems which support disconnection, WREN V HH will disconnect when a Start Unit procedure is commanded, and will reconnect when the unit is up to speed and Ready.